2025 AFA Liga Profesional de Fútbol

 On 21 April 2025, the AFA postponed three matches scheduled for that day in mourning for the death of Pope Francis.
 The postponed matches were played the following day.
 A moment of silence was also observed before the start of all matches scheduled to be played from 22 April to 27 April.
 Similarly, during the Torneo Clausura, the AFA postponed the Barracas Central v Boca Juniors match, which was scheduled for 11 October 2025, in mourning for Boca Juniors' manager Miguel Ángel Russo, who died on 8 October.
 A moment of silence was also observed before all matches scheduled between 9 and 12 October.
 The postponed match was played on 27 October.

 Platense won their first national league championship on 1 June 2025, after defeating Huracán 1–0 in the Torneo Apertura Final.
-Additionally, the AFA awarded Rosario Central the official title of "Campeón de Liga" for being the best team in the aggregate table.
+Estudiantes (LP) won their seventh first national league championship on 13 December 2025, by defeating Racing 5–4 in a penalty shootout after a 1–1 draw in extra time in the Torneo Clausura Final.

+Additionally, the AFA created a new league title ("Campeón de Liga") and awarded Rosario Central retroactively for having been the team with the most points in the aggregate table.
+As the 2025 Tournament Rules stated that changes could be made (prior approval by the Executive Committee) with the season in progress president Claudio Tapia presented an initiative to award a league title to Rosario Central, which was approved and carried out by the committee in November.
+The title was awarded with retroactivity since this 2025 season and it was established by AFA that will be disputed in the future seasons too.
+The decision caused widespread controversy because the title was not included in the season's regulations, and Rosario Central did not win neither the Apertura nor the Clausura.
+Furthermore, the title was awarded while the Clausura tournament was still ongoing.

 Competition format

-The competition format for this season will consist of two tournaments (Torneo Apertura and Torneo Clausura) each with five stages.
-In the first stage, the 30 teams have been drawn into two groups or zones of fifteen teams each and will play in a single round-robin format.
-In addition, each team will play two inter-zone matches: the first against its rival from the other zone, and the second against a second team, determined by a draw.
-The top eight teams in each group will advance to the round of 16.
-The final stages (round of 16, quarter-finals, semi-finals and final) will be played on a single-leg basis.
+The competition format for this season consisted of two tournaments (Torneo Apertura and Torneo Clausura) each with five stages.
+In the first stage, the 30 teams were drawn into two groups or zones of fifteen teams each and played in a single round-robin format.
+In addition, each team played two inter-zone matches: the first against its rival from the other zone, and the second against a second team, determined by a draw.
+The top eight teams in each group advanced to the round of 16.
+The final stages (round of 16, quarter-finals, semi-finals and final) were played on a single-leg basis.

-The winners of the Torneo Apertura and Torneo Clausura will qualify for the 2026 Copa Libertadores as Argentina 1 and Argentina 2, respectively.
-Qualification for international tournaments will be determined by the overall standings of the 2025 Primera División.
+The winners of the Torneo Apertura and Torneo Clausura qualified for the 2026 Copa Libertadores as Argentina 1 and Argentina 2, respectively.
+Qualification for international tournaments was determined by the overall standings of the 2025 Primera División.

-This season, two teams will be relegated to the Primera Nacional.
-One team will be relegated on the basis of coefficients, while the team that finishes at the bottom of the 2025 aggregate table will also be relegated.
+This season, two teams were relegated to the Primera Nacional.
+One team was relegated on the basis of coefficients, while the team that finished at the bottom of the 2025 aggregate table was also relegated.